-For more even, faster cooking, choose a fan oven.
-These have their heating element on the fan, which circulates the air for a quicker cooking time.
+For more even and faster cooking, choose a fan oven.
+These have a heating element on the fan, which circulates the air for a quicker cooking time.
 Some models will even allow you to pick from using the top or bottom fan for different results.
 Multifunction ovens combine both conventional and fan cooking, giving you more flexibility.

-A single oven is large enough for most families, and double ovens are ideal for large families and keen cooks.
-While a single oven can be placed under the worktop, a double might require more space.
-If you’re worried about losing the grill space found in standalone cookers, however, it may be best to choose an electric double oven.
+A single oven is large enough for most families, while double ovens are ideal for bigger families and keen cooks.
+A single oven can be placed under the worktop, but a double might require more space.
+If you’re worried about losing the grill space found in standalone cookers, it may be best to choose an electric double oven.

-Programmable auto timers let you set your oven to start and stop when you’re not around.
-These are ideal for cooking a meal ready for when you get home from work.
+Programmable timers let you set your oven to start and stop when you’re not around.
+This is ideal for cooking a meal ready for when you get home from work.
 This feature is found on middle to higher-end models, as the most simple of ovens will only have a simple countdown timer.

 You also may find a digital display clearer to read and select programmes, so it’s worth looking out for this feature.